 To do this, a new type of defense was developed.
 The Romans had always guarded the Rhine frontier, but there had never been a strategic reserve behind this first and only line of defense.
 The emperor Septimius Severus had started an experiment with one legion (II Parthica) that stayed in Italy and could be sent to any crisis situation.
 The emperors of the Gallic empire improved upon this idea.
 They retained a first line, which any enemy would have to cross, and placed a strong cavalry army in the hinterland.
 Invading Franks or Alamanni were now faced with a difficult choice: if they invaded the Gallic empire and besieged the strongholds near the river, they lost time and the Roman cavalry would arrive; but if they ignored the forts along the river, they could be attacked in the rear.

 However, in the summer of 274, the Gallic emperor Tetricus was defeated by the emperor of the "real" Roman empire, Aurelian.
 This was a catastrophe.
 Although the Roman empire was reunited, many troops were transferred from the Rhine to other frontier zones.
 Immediately, the Franks invaded again, and this time, there was no large garrison left to drive them back.
-The Dutch river area was lost to the barbarians.
+The Dutch river area was lost to the Germanic tribes.
 Cuijk suffered heavily: the two cemeteries (to the south and northwest of the village) were not used after 275.